HiddenStage/divide-docs/docs/docs_android.md

 ===========

 #### Initialization
 First you need to initialize your backend.
 Luckily, all you need is your production URL.
-If you would like to test your app in a development environment, put in your development URL in the last parameter of the `Backend.init` method.
+If you would like to test your app in a development environment, put your development URL in the last parameter of the `Backend.init` method.

 ```java
 public class MyApplication extends Application {